 2. Multiple applications (for darker results)

 3. Cleansing prior to application.
 Although I don't really do this anymore, if you have a lot of grays, this step is crucial.
 It will remove buildup and sebum, so that the dye can make the best contact with your roots.
-Trader Joe's Nourish Spa shampoo or Giovanni's are both great options.
+Trader Joe's Nourish Spa shampoo or Giovanni's Tea Tree are both great options.

 Also, be sure to do lots of conditioning afterward to keep your hair moisturized, elastic, and supple.
 If your ends (and length?) are indeed damaged, and you're not interested in a Big Chop, you probably want to schedule some micro trims.